Is pathology class coming up soon? Maybe it’s a career you’ve got your eye on. Either way; you want to know what it’s like…

 To make all that easier you want a resource that explains it simply enough the first time you see it.
 If it keeps the detail minimal (but essential) then you’ll get a good, broad overview.

-For that reason I strongly recommend using the following:
+For that reason I strongly recommend using the following resources:

 Pathoma is a video series created by Dr Sattar.
 It’s wildly popular among med students because it explains things simply, easily and in very memorable ways (using mnemonics, basic diagrams etc).

-Zanki/Anking is a premade digital flashcard deck that you can then use to reinforce the most high yield points of the subject (making full use of active recall).
+Anki is a digital flashcard app that you can then use to reinforce the most high yield points of the subject (making full use of active recall).

 Lecturio (see my review) has good explainers that can help clear up any confusing points.